 WOULD YOU WANT TO WIPE AGGRESSIVELY?

-Anal Fissures – An anal fissure is a tear in the lining of the rectum and can cause bleeding or pain for the person when they are pooping.
+Anal Fissures – An anal fissure is a tear in the rectum lining and can cause bleeding or pain for the person when they are pooping.

 Hemorrhoids – Hemorrhoids are swollen veins and tissue in the lower rectum and anus and are more serious than fissures.